Eurasian backflow: Migration history

-Outside of North Africa, about 3,000 years ago, or already earlier between 6,000-5,000 years ago, farmers from Anatolia and the Near East migrated into other regions.
-Signs of this migration can be found in the genomes of contemporary peoples from all over East Africa.
+Outside of North Africa, about 3,000 years ago, or already earlier between 6,000-5,000 years ago, a further wave of farmers from Anatolia and the Near East migrated into other regions, some via the southern Arabian Peninsula into the Horn of Africa (Ethiopia, Eritrea, Somalia and Djibouti).
+Signs of this migration can be found in the genomes of contemporary peoples from all over East Africa as well as the introduction of Semitic languages into the region.
 Moreover, analysis has also recognized that some of the Eurasian ancestry in Northeast Africa could possibly pre-date agriculture, from around ~12-23 ka.
-Significant Eurasian ancestry is found among populations of Eastern Africa, and among specific ethnic groups of the Horn of Africa, Northern Sudan, the Sahel region, as well as among the Malagasy people of Madagascar.
-West Eurasian ancestry thus arrived in Africa first during the Palaeolithic, then followed by several later Neolithic, Chalcolithic, and Bronze Age migration events.
-Although Medieval events, such as the Arab expansions, also brought gene flow into various African populations, these left a lower mark on North African genetic structure, relative to Neolithization.
+Significant Eurasian ancestry is found among populations of Eastern Africa, and among specific ethnic groups of the Horn of Africa, Northern Sudan, the Sahel region, as well as among the Malagasy people of Madagascar who hitherto were predominantly of Southeast Asian heritage.
+A further input occurred during the Iron Age with the Phoenician expansion into North Africa and the founding of major settlements such as Carthage, and Assyrian and Persian conquests of Egypt and eastern Libya.
+West Eurasian ancestry thus arrived in Africa first during the Palaeolithic, then followed by several later Neolithic, Chalcolithic, Bronze Age (including the Hyksos into Egypt) and Iron Age migration events.
+Although Medieval events, such as the Arab expansions, also brought gene flow into various North, East and West African populations, these left a lower mark on North African genetic structure, relative to Neolithization.

 Map of major prefarming population stratification across the African continent.

 The Neolithic populations migrating back-to-Africa were said to be similar to the Neolithic farmers who had brought agriculture from Anatolia to Europe about 7,000 years ago, and whose demographic legacy is most closely preserved in present-day Sardinians, their contemporary descendants.
 Although, other studies have revealed some genetic distinctions between the populations that brought farming into Europe and the Maghreb, and the Levantine related groups that spread southward into East Africa.
 A study from 2020 inferred two sources for the spread of Eurasian admixture in Northeastern Africa, with one being associated with pastoralism, involving groups originating from the Levant and North Africa.
 Further research has shown that the back-migration into the region was a complex process, identifying multiple origins for the Eurasian component in Northeast African groups today.